irvin-rodriguez/llm-resume-advisor/README.md

 2. **Job description is parsed** → GPT extracts hard and soft skills into JSON via function-calling.
 3. **Resume is parsed into Markdown** → Clean structure, no rewriting.
 4. **Skill matching** → GPT semantically compares each skill to the resume.
-5. **Feedback generated** → GPT gives a one-paragraph critique tailored to the job.
+5. **Feedback generated** → GPT gives critiques tailored to the job.
-6. **Results displayed** → Skill table, match score gauge, feedback text.
+6. **Results displayed** → Skill match table, match score gauge, feedback text.

-## Notes

-- This app defaults to using GPT-4 (`gpt-4-1106-preview`) for all tasks in "production" mode.
-- A "prototype" mode is available with lighter models (GPT-3.5) for cheaper experimentation.
-- No resume data is stored; the app is fully session-based and ephemeral.

 ## Why This Project